Graeco-Arabic translation movement: Pre-Islamic developments

 The ninth king of the Sasanian Empire, Shapur II, established the Academy of Gondishapur, which was to be a medical center, a library, as well as a college where various subjects like anatomy, theology, medicine, and philosophy would be studied.
 Later, Khosrow I established an observatory that could offer studies in dentistry, architecture, agriculture and irrigation, basics of commanding in military, astronomy, and mathematics.
 The Academy of Gondishapur was then considered as the greatest crucial center of medicine during the sixth as well as the seventh century.
 However, during the seventh century CE, the Sasanian Empire was conquered by the Muslim armies, but they preserved the center.

-Further west, the Byzantine emperor Justinian I closed the Academy of Athens in 529 CE.
+Further west, the Byzantine emperor Justinian I closed the Academy of Athens in 529.
 Along with the defunding of key public educational institutions, many scholars fled the region with their knowledge and materials.
 These migrant scholars sought asylum in Persia, whose ruler actively ensured their safe passage out of Byzantium and supported their academic ambitions.

-Early Islamic Empire and Umayyad Period (632–750 CE)
+Early Islamic Empire and Umayyad Period (632–750)

 Although Greek to Arabic translations were common during the Umayyad Period due to large Greek-speaking populations residing in the empire, the translation of Greek scientific texts was scarce.
 The Graeco-Arabic translation movement began, in earnest, at the beginning of the Abbasid Period.
 However, many events and conditions during the rise of the Islamic empire helped to shape the setting and circumstances in which the movement blossomed.
 The Arab conquests before and during the Umayyad Period that spread into Southwest Asia, Persia, and Northeast Africa laid the groundwork for a civilization capable of fueling the Graeco-Arabic translation movement.
 These conquests united a massive area under the Islamic State, connecting societies and peoples previously isolated, invigorating trade routes and agriculture, and improving material wealth among subjects.
 The newfound regional stability under the Umayyad dynasty likely fostered higher literacy rates and a larger educational infrastructure.
 Syriac-speaking Christians and other Hellenistic Christian communities in Iraq and Iran were assimilated into the structure of the empire.
 These Hellenized peoples were crucial in supporting a growing institutional interest in secular Greek learning.